 What should take place at the first association meeting of the year?

 - Present minutes of the last association meeting, which may have been the election meeting or might

 have been the meeting when proposed programs and a proposed budget were preliminarily approved

 - Adopt the goals for the year and approve all upcoming programs, events and projects

 - Adopt the budget for the year

 - Approve/ratify all expenditures since the last association meeting

-- Adopt the year-end audit that was done over the summer after the close of the previous year’s books
+- Adopt the year-end financial review that was done over the summer after the close of the previous year’s books

 - Thank members who have joined and ask those who have not joined to consider joining.